bradennapier/pacer/README.md

 > **Inspired by [TanStack Pacer](https://tanstack.com/pacer)** — the excellent async coordination library for JavaScript/>TypeScript.
 This project borrows naming conventions and conceptual patterns (debounce, throttle, leading/trailing edge) from TanStack's work.
 If you're building JS/TS applications, check out the original — it offers additional features like rate limiting, queueing, and batching that this shell implementation doesn't cover.

-> **Tip:** tanstack pacer docs also have a useful [Which Utility Should I choose?](https://tanstack.com/pacer/latest/docs/guides/which-pacer-utility-should-i-choose) which can help when considering overlapping features with this tool as well

 ## Features